chrisrink10/luadb/README.md

 * Enter the command `make`.

 ### Windows
+For now, Windows is not a target platform for LuaDB.
+As such, we will make no guarantees that it will compile successfully under Windows.
+That said, you are welcome to try.

 Windows will require [mingw64](http://mingw-w64.yaxm.org/doku.php) in order to compile for Windows.
 Note that you may need to add the MinGW `bin` directory to your environment variable `%path%`.